neagle/n3/src/content/posts/serverless-websockets-with-ably/index.md

 ---
-title: Serverless Websockets with Ably
+title: Serverless WebSockets with Ably
 description: How to integrate Ably and WebSockets in a serverless architecture, and why WebSockets are the best choice for realtime communication.
 tags:
 - serverless